The missing guide to understanding adapter-static in SvelteKit

 Conclusion

-While adapter-static works differently than other adapters, it allows us to use many powerful features of SvelteKit, like server side rendering (SSG) as well as rendering dynamic routes, thus making it just as powerful as other approaches such as using a custom Vite setup.
+While adapter-static works differently than other adapters, it allows us to use many powerful features of SvelteKit, like server side rendering (SSR) as well as rendering dynamic routes, thus making it just as powerful as other approaches such as using a custom Vite setup.
 In fact it’s even easier because you’ll have access to the excellent client-side router and data loading functions present in SvelteKit!
 If your question is “should I use SvelteKit for static and/or SPA sites?” – the answer is a resounding yes!

 Did you enjoy the blog post?
 Was anything unclear?
 Leave a comment below!